 Even though I wasn't as smitten with Black Swan as many critics were, as I said a month ago, I was thrilled to see the deserving Natalie Portman get the statuette for Best Performance by an Actress in a Leading Role.
 And I really wanted to focus on what she had to say, but her earrings kept flailing around like a bungee jumper rebounding from free-fall.

-I had a tingling suspicion that The Social Network's David Fincher might take Best Director over The King's Speech's Tom Hooper, and even that Network might overtake Speech for Best Picture, but it was not to be.
+I had a tingling suspicion that The Social Network's David Fincher might take Best Director against The King's Speech's Tom Hooper, and even that Network might overtake Speech for Best Picture, but it was not to be.
 Clearly all this stagnant mucus is making it hard to distinguish cosmic signals from wishful thinking and the chills.

 All This Stagnant Mucus is the new album from my band, Tingling Suspicion, soon to tour with special guests Cosmic Signals, Wishful Thinking, and The Chills.